 The Project is located in western Dodge County and eastern Steele County in southeastern Minnesota, immediately southwest of Dodge Center and north of Blooming Prairie, Minnesota.
-Transmission facilities for the Project will also be located in Dodge County and in western Olmsted County.

 In 2014, DCW began its evaluation of this area as a potential suitable site for a wind project.
 Since 2014, the Applicant has studied, among other things, the environmental compatibility of the Project site and the potential wind resource of Project site.
 Over time, DCW has adjusted Project boundaries and reduced the overall boundary size to minimize the potential impact on the environment and land use, as well as to reflect the participation of landowners in the Project.
-The Project is proposed to be sited in proximity to the Byron Substation and transmission infrastructure with a voltage of 345 kV in order to maximize the deliverability of the wind resource and to comply with the requirements of the PPA.
-To this end, the collector substation is sited on the eastern edge of the Project Area to minimize the length of the gen-tie line.
+The collector substation is sited on the eastern edge of the Project Area.
 The Project Area is set forth in Figure 1, below, and on Maps 1 (Project Location) and 2 (Project Area and Facilities).